 You have the right to terminate your employment at any time, and CFLCN reserves a similar right.
 Upon termination, all keys and any other CFLCN property is to be returned.
 An exit interview may be scheduled with any terminated employee.
 As an employee of a church you will not be entitled to unemployment compensation at the end of your tenure.

 The Director of Education will oversee the administrative operations of Holy Cross Lutheran Academy.
-The Director of each Academy department will report to the Director of Education.
+The Principal of each Academy department will report to the Director of Education.
 The Director of Education will in turn report to the Executive Pastor of Central Florida Cross Network.
-Teachers are responsible to the respective Director of their department.
+Teachers are responsible to the respective Principal of their department.
 Staff Aide and Classroom helpers report to the teachers to whom they are assigned.
-However, each Director retains overall responsibility for the supervision and coordination of their school department.
+However, each Principal retains overall responsibility for the supervision and coordination of their school department.

 NOTIFICATION FOR ABSENCES

-HCLA expects that a teacher will notify the Director immediately of any situation that would cause classroom absence.
-Such notifications must be acknowledged by the director – verbal notification is the standard.
-The Director may authorize the teacher to directly contact a substitute.
-In a situation where a teacher cannot reach the Director and there is an obvious need to arrange a substitute; the teacher may make the arrangement.
+HCLA expects that a teacher will notify the Principal immediately of any situation that would cause classroom absence.
+Such notifications must be acknowledged by the Principal – verbal notification is the standard.
+The Principal may authorize the teacher to directly contact a substitute.
+In a situation where a teacher cannot reach the Principal and there is an obvious need to arrange a substitute; the teacher may make the arrangement.
 Only names on the approved list of substitutes may be contacted.